U.S. Attorney General issues broad ban against seizing media records | Law-Order

 U.S. Attorney General Merrick Garland formalized a new policy on Monday that broadly prohibits prosecutors from subpoenaing reporters' phone and email records, an abrupt shift after the Trump administration secretly seized records from several major news outlets in an effort to root out leaks.
 In addition to the new policy, Garland reiterated that the Justice Department would also throw its support behind new media shield legislation to make the policy permanent.

-The Justice Department previously said it would stop the practice, but the details of the new policy had not been made public until Monday.
+Last month, the Justice Department's Inspector General Michael Horowitz announced https://www.reuters.com/world/us/white-house-denounces-trump-attorney-generals-reported-actions-democrats-phone-2021-06-11 his office had launched an inquiry into the seizure both of reporters' records, as well as the records of top Democrats in U.S. House of Representatives including House Intelligence Committee Chairman Adam Schiff and committee member Eric Swalwell.
+The Justice Department previously said https://www.reuters.com/business/media-telecom/us-justice-dept-says-it-will-no-longer-seize-reporters-records-leak-2021-06-05 it would stop the practice, but the details of the new policy had not been made public until Monday.

+The memo largely protects journalists in the course of their job.
+However, it does contain some limited exceptions.
+A journalist who is the target or subject of a criminal investigation, for instance, can still have his or her records seized in matters not connected to their "newsgathering activities," as can someone who has used "criminal methods" to obtain the information.

+However, the policy makes it clear that prosecutors cannot subpoena a reporter's records merely because the reporter possesses or publishes classified information.
+The protections also do not extend in cases where a person or entity is an agent of a foreign government, a member of a terrorist organization or if a person's life is in "imminent risk of death or serious bodily harm."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)